jhlr/C-methods/README.md

   SomeClass_set(somevar); // without this, the methods won't work
   // different kind of method call
   $(somevar, method1, 9, 11);
+  // is exactly the same as
+  somevar.method1(&somevar, 9, 11);

   printf("%d\n", $(somevar, method1, 0, 3));
   return 0;
 }